-Native Seed Suppliers and Restoration Companies
+Seed Suppliers & Landscape Companies

-It is recommended that project developers work with a company that specializes in native seed and installing and maintaining prairie restoration projects.
+It is recommended that project developers work with a company that has significant experience with successfully establishing low-growing perennial vegetation.
 Look for companies that are experienced and have a history of successful prairie restorations projects.
 See the seed supplies list in Appendix C.